 #1 Music Selection

 Yes, I know, sometimes as a DJ, you just want to play that mad Skrillex track that just came out.
-Unfortunately, the birthday girl doesn’t want to hear it at her 18th birthday.
+Unfortunately, the birthday girl doesn’t want to hear it on her 18th birthday.

 Music selection is everything.
 Make sure you ask what music your client wants to hear and that it’s appropriate for the occasion.

-Top Video: If the crowd reacts like this to a song, you’ve definitely picked the wrong one and better change it quick before you lose them!
+Top Video: If the crowd reacts like this to a song, you’ve definitely picked the wrong one and better change it quickly before you lose them!

 #3 Equipment Selection